35 Ways To Teach Your Child How To Love Humankind And Live In A Terrorism-free World

-A note from theAsianparent’s head of content on countering terrorism from a mother’s perspective.
+A note from theAsianparent’s SVP of Content on countering terrorism from a mother’s perspective.

 These days, we’ve been reading about too many terrorist attacks in many parts of the world.

 When I read about the attacks, I felt a sharp pang for the families who lost their loved ones, especially parents who lost their children.
-The tragedy hit close to home because my children and I come from the Philippines, a country harboring three terrorist organizations that are globally notorious for Islamic-related violence ranging from kidnappings to beheadings.
-Keeping my children away from terrorism is an every day reality we face.
+The tragedy hit close to home because my children and I come from the Philippines, a country harbouring three terrorist organisations that are globally notorious for Islamic-related violence ranging from kidnappings to beheadings.
+Keeping my children away from terrorism is an everyday reality we face.

 So as a mother, I can’t help but let tragedies like theses attacks kick the parental impulse up a notch to make sure my children are happy, healthy and, most of all, safe.
 Yet, to only think about how I can shelter my children from harm seems too much of an inward intent because addressing terrorism as a parent isn’t only about this.

-Parenting as a means to counter terrorism must also involve an outward approach: that while we focus on providing them a safe harbor, we also focus on how our children can positively impact others.
+Parenting as a means to counter terrorism must also involve an outward approach: that while we focus on providing them with a safe harbour, we also focus on how our children can positively impact others.